aj-adkins/biophysics-nmr/README.md

 Included in the 'jupyter' folder is a jupyter notebook which details plotting NMR data using matplotlib, including identifying peaks and obtaining one-dimensional slices.

-In the 'visualization' folder, Main.py can be run to launch the interactive NMR software included in this project.
+In the 'visualize' folder, Main.py can be run to launch the interactive NMR software included in this project.